zediculz/vanilla-db/README.md

 vanillaDb.sync(config)
 ```

+to use sync(copy) create an object with

+from: the database you can are copying/syncing data from,
+to: the new database you are copying/syncing to
+key: the key of the database you want to copy/sync.

+options contains
+deleteOld: which can either be true or false to delete old stored data
+newKey: for the new data synced.

 ## More Features
 - remove(db) - remove the data stored in Database
 - length(db) - return the length of data stored in Database